tinkerbox/message_quickly/README.md

 Facebook will then verify with the mounted engine, and you're all set.

+Note: Your app is required to be served over HTTPS.
+When working locally, I used the default WEBrick server as it supports HTTPS connections out of the box.

 ## Usage

 There are two parts to this gem: handling [webhooks](https://developers.facebook.com/docs/messenger-platform/webhook-reference) (which is what the rails engine is for), and calling the [Send API](https://developers.facebook.com/docs/messenger-platform/send-api-reference).